unilaiva/unilaiva-songbook/README.md

 If `git` is not installed, it will be automatically installed by the OS when trying to run it for the first time.

-The `bash` version MacOS has by default is old, but compilation script works with it mostly (when using Docker).

 ##### Example: on Windows, using Docker #####